Why Consider Durham Tech? It's the Smart Choice!

 |University of Phoenix||$12,750**||$0|

-**Average program cost for Associate's degree (Kaplan: $35,076; Phoenix: $25,500; Strayer: $34,050) divided by two years (the length of a similar DTCC Associate In Arts or Science degree at 16 hours for fall and spring semesters)
+**Average program cost for Associate's degree (Kaplan: $70,207; Phoenix: $25,500; Strayer: $58,200) divided by two years (the length of a similar Durham Tech Associate In Arts or Science degree at 16 hours for fall and spring semesters)

-The chart below shows US residents who have a high school diploma or GED can expect to increase their average yearly average weekly income by an average of 20 percent if they get some college credits (like a certificate or diploma) or an associate's degree.
-Continuing your education even further to obtain a bachelor's degree increases average average weekly income by 37 percent over an associate's degree.
-That's 65 percent more than the average high school graduate!
+The chart below shows US residents who have a high school diploma or GED can expect to increase their average yearly average weekly income by an average of 15 percent if they earn an associate's degree.
+Continuing your education even further to obtain a bachelor's degree increases average average weekly income by 60 percent over the average high school graduate!

-Source: Bureau of Labor Statistics, 2012 Current Population Survey, US Data
+Source: Bureau of Labor Statistics, 2014 Current Population Survey, US Data table